Introduction

 Mother

 Robert’s mother, Caroline, was the daughter of George Young, a sailcloth weaver and later coal carrier of East Coker.
 In 1854, Caroline had an illegitimate son, George Robert Young, whom she raised with the help of her father.
 When she married Walter Burt in 1862, she left her son with her father at East Coker.
-These circumstances help explain why Caroline was about thirty when she married while her husband was eight years younger.
+These circumstances help explain why Caroline married at about thirty years of age, while Walter was eight years younger.

-On 14 March 1890, Emily Bartlett gave birth to her daughter, Sarah Jane.
-In August 1890, she applied to the Yeovil magistrates for an affiliation order against Robert.
-However, they dismissed her claim because they considered her evidence against Robert insufficient.[1]
-The fact that Robert was married to someone else with a child on the way probably influenced their judgement.
+On 14 March 1890, Emily Bartlett gave birth to a daughter named Sarah Jane.
+In August 1890, Emily applied to the Yeovil magistrates for an affiliation order against Robert, but her claim was dismissed due to insufficient evidence.[3]
+The fact that Robert was already married and had a child on the way probably influenced their judgment.

-Emily Bartlett was left to raise her daughter without Robert’s financial support.
-However, in 1895, she married Joseph Purchase, a local farm labourer, which would have given her more security.
+Emily Bartlett was left to raise her daughter without financial support from Robert.
+However, in 1895, she married Joseph Purchase, a local farm labourer, which provided her with some security.

 First wife